 The Brian Jonestown Massacre: The Future Is Your Past.
 2022.
 Directed by Jean De Oliveira and Matilda Reid.

-The Black Angels: Empires Falling.
-2022.
+The Black Angels: Currency: 2017.

 Suicide: Frankie Teardrop: A Film by Douglas Hart.
 2022.
 Directed by original Jesus and Mary Chain bassist Douglas Hart.
 I consider this to be a masterpiece.